missionpinball/mpf-docs/install/mac.rst

 4. Create a Virtual Environment (recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Python includes a utility call "virtual environment" that creates a safe, isolated place to install packages and configure python.
+Python includes a utility called "virtual environment" that creates a safe, isolated place to install packages and configure python.
 It's strongly recommended to install MPF in a virtual environment, so that other Python programs can't interfere with it (and it can't interfere with others).